 Our most significant foreign exchange rate risk relates to our Canadian subsidiary's transactions with Taro U.S.A. that are denominated and settled in U.S. dollars.
 These transactions increase the volatility of our earnings since our Canadian subsidiary records gains or losses on foreign exchange transactions under U.S. GAAP as its functional currency is the CAD.
-During the year ended March 31, 2018, the Company recorded a loss of \$35.2 million compared to a gain of \$23.3 million in 2017, reflecting the unfavorable impact of the change in foreign currency exchange rates related primarily to cash and cash equivalents, short-term bank deposits and intercompany balances in Canada.
+During the year ended March 31, 2019, Taro Canada recorded a gain of \$27.3 million compared to a loss of \$33.2 million in 2018, reflecting the favorable impact of the change in foreign currency exchange rates related primarily to cash and cash equivalents, short-term bank deposits and intercompany balances in Canada.
+During the year ended March 31, 2019, Taro Israel recorded a loss of \$2.0 million compared to a gain of \$0.7 million in 2018.